-The unpolarized coupler is commonly known as a figure-8 or shotgun connector due to the shape of its cross-section.
+Commonly known as a figure-8 or shotgun connector due to the shape of its cross-section.
 It is also known as a euro-connector in electronic shops.
-The polarized C7 (C7-PW) is asymmetrical, with one side rounded (neutral) and the other side squared off (live).
+A polarized C7 (C7-PW) used to exist, but is not part of the standard, it was asymmetrical, with one side rounded (neutral) and the other side squared off (line).